SmingHub/CloudIDE/README.rst

 .. highlight:: text

-Sming Cloud IDE is a cloud-based development environment for Sming, the open source embedded development framework.
+Sming Cloud IDE is a cloud-based development environment for `Sming <https://github.com/SmingHub/Sming>`__, the open source embedded development framework.
 It provides a development environment with a built-in code editor, compiler, debugger and more, all running in your browser.

 Getting Started